Configuration

 MFW mode

 With the help of this parameter you can activate or deactivate MTPA1 or/and MFW2 motor control methods.
+For a description of how MTPA and MFW operate, see MTPA and field weakening.
 We recommend to spin the motor without MTPA and MFW for the first time.
 Enable them through the tests step by step to ensure proper operation.

 Reference ramp parameters